AleksandarSarbajic/donda-bugbook/README.md

 </div>

-<p align="center">The Wild Oasis app enables you to check in/out bookings and gain a complete understanding of bookings, sales, check-ins, occupancy rates.</p>
+<p align="center">The Bug Book is a fullstack NextJS social media application.
+This application is for people who want to meet new people and share their life.</p>

 <div align="center">

 <a href="#quicstart" >Quickstart</a> • <a href="#technologies-used" align="center">Technologies Used</a> •  <a href="#screenshot" align="center"> Screenshot </a> • <a href="#you-may-also-like" align="center"> •  <a href="#how-it-works" align="center"> How it works </a> • <a align="center" href="you-may-also-like"> You may also like  </a> •  <a href="#license" align="center"> License  </a>

-•<a href="https://the-wild-oasis-web-black.vercel.app/cabins" align="Center">Live Server</a>
+•<a href="https://donda-sma.vercel.app" align="Center">Live Server</a>

 </div>